-C1 Total full-time, first-time, first-year (freshman) men who enrolled 724 C1 Total part-time, first-time, first-year (freshman) men who enrolled 13
+Total full-time, first-time, first-year (freshman) men who enrolle ed 691 Total part-time, first-time, first-year (freshman) men who enrol led 19

-C1 Total full-time, first-time, first-year (freshman) women who enrolled 1029 C1 Total part-time, first-time, first-year (freshman) women who enrolled 3
+Total full-time, first-time, first-year (freshman) women who enrolled 1010 Total part-time, first-time, first-year (freshman) women who enrolled 8

-C2 Freshman wait-listed students (students who met admission requirements but whose final admission was contingent on space availability)
+C2 Freshman wait-listed students

+Students who met admission requirements but whose final admission was contingent on space availability

+Do you have a policy of placing students on a waiting list?

+Yes No Х

-Yes No C2 Do you have a policy of placing students on a waiting list?
-X C2 If yes, please answer the questions below for Fall 2019 admissions: C2 Number of qualified applicants offered a place on waiting list C2 Number accepting a place on the waiting list C2 Number of wait-listed students admitted Yes No C2 Is your waiting list ranked?
-C2 If yes, do you release that information to students?
-C2 Do you release that information to school counselors?
+If yes, please answer the questions below for Fall 2020 admissions:

+WAITING LIST TOTAL Number of qualified applicants offered a place on waiting list: Number accepting a place on the waiting list: Number of wait-listed students admitted:

+Is your waiting list ranked?

+If yes, do you release that information to students?
+Do you release that information to school counselors?

+Yes No

-Admission Requirements
+C3-C5: Admission Requirements